Opportunity Class (OC) Guide

 The test will be a three part paper-based multiple choice examination:

 Each section will be tested in the order as listed above with short breaks between them.
-Questions from each topic will be at a higher level of difficulty than what students will have attempted at school.
+Questions from each subject will be at a higher level of difficulty than what students will be used to seeing at their primary school.

 READING